JuliaQUBO/QUBOTools.jl/benchmark/README.md

 times cover batched benchmark operations, so they should be read as relative comparison figures rather than per-call timings.

+The constructors suite includes both dict-backed model construction and direct `MOI.ModelLike` parsing through `QUBOTools.Model(moi_model)` so that performance work such as issue `#56` is exercised by the benchmark harness.

 To smoke-test the benchmark harness itself without running the full benchmark,
 use: